Graylog2/documentation/pages/installation.rst

 between required components are tested to guarantee that the single steps succeeded.
 It usually takes no longer than five minutes from starting the quick setup application to signing into your new Graylog setup.

 It is important to remember that the quick setup app is **not** meant to create production ready setups.
-I strongly recommend to use one of the other installation methods for a Graylog setup that is intended to run in production.
+We strongly recommend to use one of the other installation methods for a Graylog setup that is intended to run in production.

 .. image:: /images/qsa1.png